Lord Wellington (1811 ship)

 Lord Wellington was launched in 1811 at Whitby as a London-based transport.
 She made one voyage to India c.
 1816.
+In 1821 she made one voyage carrying Swiss settlers to Hudson's Bay.
 She sank in May 1823 after striking an iceberg in the North Atlantic.

 Career

 Lord Wellington first appeared in Lloyd's Register (LR) in 1811 with "Slighertm", master, Richardson & Co., owners, and trade London Transport.

 In 1813 the EIC lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.

 A list of licensed ships sailing to India showed Lord Wellington, W. Williamson, master, sailing to Batavia and Bengal in August 1816.

 Both LR and the Register of Shipping (RS) for 1820 showed Lord Wellington with trade London–Bengal.
 However, LR gave the name of her master as J. Antice, and RS gave it as Williamson.
 This appears to be stale data as lists of licensed ships between 1819 and 1823 show no further such voyages for her.